Analogies with the atomic energy levels …

 A consequence of the nuclear energy levels is the emission of gamma photons with characteristic energies.
-These rays play the part of digital fingerprints, frequently used to identify radioactive nuclei in a given sample.
+These rays are frequently used to identify radioactive nuclei in a given sample.
 The image above shows the photons coming out of such a sample, and the precisely measured energies associated with each.
-We can quickly see a series of characteristic lines, indicating the existence of certain elements.
-The continuous background measurements, which exceed the 100 kiloelectronvolts that is the maximum energy X rays can have, are caused by the presence of poorly detected gamma rays.
+One observes series of characteristic lines, indicating the existence of certain radioelements.
+The continuous background is caused by the presence of poorly detected gamma rays.

 At first glance, nuclei seem to be very different from atoms.
 More than a hundred thousand times smaller, they are also vastly more complex; atoms are primarily made up of empty space whereas the inside of the nucleus is extremely dense.
 Despite these differences, however, atoms and nuclei have a lot in common.